What are police officers not allowed to do?

 If you think the police have entered your home unlawfully, then it may very well be worth getting in touch with us today so we can weigh up the likelihood of your case turning in to a claim.

 Wrongful and false arrests and imprisonments are a heated topic of discussion in the modern day, more so in America but also all too prominently in the UK too.
-Wrongful arrests and even imprisonments can happen when there is a miscalculation of evidence, false claim or weak alibi.
+Wrongful arrests and even imprisonments can happen when there is a miscalculation of evidence, a false claim or weak alibi.

 UK law says a police officer can only arrest a person if they are wanted on a warrant or if they have “reasonable belief” that they are guilty of a crime.
 If you believe you have been arrested or imprisoned outside of these circumstances then you may very well have a claim.